xLeviadeer/MC-BSR-S2-Legislature/Property/Purchasing Land.md

 If a [[Citizen]] anticipates to construct a floating structure (any kind of build which has air between [[Landarea#Surface Blocks|Surface Blocks]] and the structure's bottom) they must either add *supports* or be charged 5 Diamonds, ceilinged, for every 30 blocks of blocked sunlight.
 This means that blocks like glass don't count against the **Grounded Structures Incentive**.
 > [!example]
-> - Taking 5 blocks off the top of a mountain would cost (15 * 5) 75 Diamonds.
-> - Taking [[Land]] which varies in height by 3 blocks and making it flat would cost (15 * 3) 45 Diamonds.
 > - Building a floating structure of size [[[Terminology Around Coordinates|X]]5, [[Terminology Around Coordinates|Z]]5 with no supports would cost 5 Diamonds.
 > - Building a floating structure of size [[Terminology Around Coordinates|X]]10, [[Terminology Around Coordinates|Z]]10 with no supports would cost 10 Diamonds.

-The **Land Anti-Mutilation Incentive** must also be consulted and used to charge [[Citizen|Citizens]] when changes to land flatness are prospected after [[Property]] purchase.
 The **Grounded Structures Incentive** must also be consulted and used to charge [[Citizen|Citizens]] when changes to floating structures inside of [[Property]] are prospected after [[Property]] purchase.

 ---
 ## Anti-Inflation Incentive
 The **Anti-Inflation Incentive** works to stop the value of Diamonds to inflate and hence make currency less valuable.

-If a [[Citizen]] wishes to construct a staircase reaching into the ground (cumulatively 20 blocks below the surface) on their land they must pay 30 Diamonds.
+If a [[Citizen]] wishes to construct a staircase reaching into the ground (a staircase which cumulatively reaches 20 blocks below [[Landarea#Surface Blocks|Surface Blocks]]) on their land they must pay 30 Diamonds.
+A staircase separated by rooms or areas counts as a singular staircase.

 The **Anti-Inflation Incentive** must also be consulted and used to charge [[Citizen|Citizens]] when changes to underground staircase [[Property]] status are prospected after [[Property]] purchase.